zacharysiegel/Bacter/docs/notes.md

       ✓ Update React lifecycle functions
-      ✓ Add '4th Ability' row to Join Game Options menu with Spore checkbox always checked FIX game is closed when try to enter game - This error is not in a3.1.2 FIX ability timers are black circle in tutorial - This error is not in a3.1.2 Abilities are ineffectual
+      ✓ Add '4th Ability' row to Join Game Options menu with Spore checkbox always checked FIX game is closed when try to enter game - This error is not in a3.1.2 games is empty array
+         game is not created and not put into games array by the time user click join, so the menu sees an empty games array and thinks the game is closed grantedJoin is not called

+         ✓ callback is only received by client about 3/4 of the time ✓ socket.emit (client) doesnt work inside setInterval FIX ability timers are black circle in tutorial - This error is not in a3.1.2 Abilities are ineffectual
          Shoot works, kills cells, timer works, but ability not work